AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 ### Scatter

-Error can be displayed for the series x value, y value or both.
-You should use an appropriate set of methods to set the low and high values for the series x value:
+Error bars can be displayed for the series x value, y value or both.
+You should use an appropriate set of methods to set the low and high values for the series x error value:

 <table width="400" border="1" class="dtTABLE">
 <tbody><tr>